-Together with my buddy, obstacle-racing enthusiast Sven Weemeas, I left Holland early in the morning to head to Frankfurt for my biggest challenge yet.
+Together with my buddy, obstacle-racing enthusiast Sven Weemeas, I left Holland early in the morning to head to Frankfurt for a big challenge.
 Several weeks ago, the Dutch Adaptives team were invited to join the Journeymen Race during the European Championships obstacle running in Frankfurt.
 From the start, I knew it was not going to be an easy challenge.
 But I had never expected it to be as tough as it was.
 Throughout my career, I’ve completed various types of runs, races and other unique challenges, but this course was by far the most bizarre and challenging race I’ve ever taken on.

-The first few kilometers went fine by my standards.
+The first few kilometers went fine.
 I’d eaten a good breakfast so energy stores were high and I found myself in a good rhythm.
-We agreed before the race that we would go at our individual pace, meaning we would most likely break apart at some point.
-My friend Sebastiaan was about level with me a few km’s in so we said, ‘Let’s stick this out together’.
-Soon enough, the group did start to separate and it was really game-on now.
+We agreed that we would go at our individual pace, meaning we would most likely break apart at some point and soon enough, the group did start to separate and it was really game-on now.
 There was nobody but my buddy and I out there, the pressure started to build.

 With the end in sight, the last kilometers were upon us and I was now in real pain.
 Tired, I pulled myself over the strong wall and walked to the next stage, the Verjagen Saga.
 Nearly 7 hours had passed now and being the last mile, I started to cry.
 I really wanted to stop.
 In my current state, unfortunately, I did not manage to finish the Saga and after 3 attempts, I had to leave my wristband.
 I was angry and I was disappointed in myself.
 Why here?
 400m before the end and after about 7 hours of walking and running, no one takes my wristband.
 I cried, cursed and almost bent my crutches in half.
 I left the marshals behind crying, but they did their job because rules are rules and no exceptions for anyone, including myself.